Every child has the right to play and develop in a safe, secure education and care environment.

 If you feel concerned about any practices you see at the service your child attends, it’s important to be aware of how to raise this.

-Child care services recognise that the care and wellbeing of your child is your top priority, and that every concern is important and needs to be addressed.
+Services have complaints handling policies and procedures.They recognise that the care and wellbeing of your child is your top priority, and that every concern is important and needs to be addressed.

 Usually, speaking with the educator working with your child is a first step.
 The policy should advise if speaking to someone else first is advisable, depending on the issue.